vaughan-rich/fruit-drop.js/README.md

 ## Fruit-Drop.js 🍎

-Fruit-Drop.js is an HTML Canvas game and my first foray into object orientated programming and writing javascript.
+Fruit-Drop.js is an HTML5 Canvas game and my first attempt at object orientated programming and writing javascript.

 ## How to Play